Stray Bullet (2010 film): Plot

 It's the end of summer in 1976, in a northern suburb of Beirut, and the war seems to be over.
 A priest announces the upcoming marriage of Jean Freiha and Noha Elias, who is 30 years old.
 After mass, she is congratulated by Olga, the aunt of her ex-boyfriend, Joseph Maroun, from three years earlier.
 Olga is also upset that Noha hadn't invited her to her wedding.
 Noha confides to her friend Wadad that she had secretly called Joseph and arranged a meeting with him.
 Joseph's mother had stalled any plans between the two as Noha is older than Joseph.

 His mother, unaware of Noha and Joseph's arrangement, tells him to visit his sister, who has recently had a miscarriage.
 Noha is at her dress fitting.
 Her dress was purchased by her older sister, Layla, for her own wedding.
 Her boyfriend, Melhem, had given her an ultimatum, to elope or break up.
 Not wanting to bring shame to her family by eloping, Layla ended her relationship.
 Noha doesn't want to wear the dress, believing it to bring bad luck.

 Joseph goes to Noha's house to meet her, but she avoids him.
-She watches Joseph from a balcony, as he hesitates to know on the front door, and then leaves.
+She watches Joseph from a balcony, as he hesitates to knock on the front door, and then leaves.
 Noha waits on the street outside her house and Joseph returns to go on a drive together.
 They discuss his friend Asmar, with whom Joseph had earlier gone hunting.
 Noha tells Joseph about her meeting with Olga, and Joseph mentions that Olga hadn't spoken to his mother since his mother had kicked out Noha.
 Noha tells Joseph that she is planning to get married in Harissa, and that she is planning to call off her wedding.
 They steal glances at each other as they sit in silence, driving to a forested area.
 Noha embraces Joseph in the car, and he kisses her, but she starts crying.
 She tells him that she shouldn’t have called him, that she was scared, and that she still loved him.
 He seems unaffected by her statement and she confronts him for not standing up for her.
 She realizes that she doesn’t want to get married or be anybody’s wife, exits the car, and starts walking back by herself.